A colorful circuit board with a brain on it.

 Government supports are also in place for businesses in the energy sector looking to access this expertise.
 The province of Alberta is supporting Amii with a $5 million grant to develop AI capabilities in the energy sector aimed at emission reduction technologies.

-RJ MacLean is another great example of an Edmonton region company that is turning to innovative technologies to transform the energy sector using robotics to do some of the industry’s dirtiest – and most dangerous – work.
+RJ MacLean is another great example of an Edmonton Region company that is turning to innovative technologies to transform the energy sector using robotics to do some of the industry’s dirtiest – and most dangerous – work.

 RJ MacLean’s innovative solutions for tank cleaning make the process safer and more efficient